New here? First time using Claude and Canva? Start with Section 03 to get your accounts set up, then come back to explore.

 Edit the bracketed parts, paste into Claude with the Canva connector turned on.

-Canva: Using the Radiant Church Brand Kit, create a 1920×1080 announcement slide for [what the announcement is].
-Big readable headline, subhead with the key detail (date/time/location), and a QR-code placeholder in the bottom corner.
+Canva: Create a 1920×1080 announcement slide for [what the announcement is].
+Match the look of the example slides in this project.
+Big readable headline, subhead with the key detail (date/time/location), QR-code placeholder in the bottom corner.
+Use the Radiant logo from the project files.

 Pro tip.
 Start design prompts with Canva: to signal you want a visual, not text.
 Example: "Canva: create a 1080×1080 Instagram post for..."
 Specific prompts produce dramatically better results than vague ones.